tylertitsworth/5th-age-srd/Classes/Psion.md

 ##### Adventurer Feat

-Add your Charisma modifier to the extra damage (double your Charisma modifier at 5th level; triple it at 8th level).
+Add your Charisma modifier to the extra damage, double your Charisma modifier at champion tier, and triple it at epic tier.

 ##### Champion Feat